What entitlements are available and which ones might I be able to use?

 ---|---|---|---|---|

-Working parents entitlement | From the term after they turn 9 months until they start school | For working parents - explained here | 15 hours per week over 38 weeks of the year.
+Working parents entitlement | From the term after they turn 9 months until they start school | Read more on eligibility for the working parent entitlement. | 15 hours per week over 38 weeks of the year.
 Can be combined with the universal entitlement for 3- and 4-year-olds to make up 30 hours. | Speak to your chosen childcare provider about if they can offer a place.
-You apply online here on Gov.uk.
-Applications for children aged from 9 months open on 12 May, 2024. |
+You apply online on GOV.UK. |

-For parents of 2 year olds receiving some additional forms of government support | From the term after they turn 2- years-old | Explained here | 15 hours per week over 38 weeks of the year. | Speak to your chosen childcare provider about if they can offer a place.
+For parents of 2-year-olds receiving some additional forms of support | From the term after they turn 2 years old | Read more on eligibility for this entitlement. | 15 hours per week over 38 weeks of the year. | Speak to your chosen childcare provider about if they can offer a place.
 Speak to your local authority about free childcare places for eligible two year olds.
-You may be able to find advice online on your local authority’s website. |
+You should be able to find advice online on your local authority’s website. |

-Universal entitlement for 3- and 4- year-olds | From the term after they turn 3- years old through to starting school | All 3- and 4- year-olds are eligible | 15 hours per week over 38 weeks of the year.
+Universal entitlement for all 3 and 4-year-olds | From the term after they turn 3 years old through to starting school | All 3 and 4-year-olds are eligible. | 15 hours per week over 38 weeks of the year.
 Can be combined with the working parents entitlement to make up 30 hours. | Speak to your chosen childcare provider about if they can offer a place, and take them your child’s birth certificate. |

 Your provider may agree to ‘stretch’ your entitlement by using fewer hours over more than 38 weeks per year.
 Check with your childcare provider to find out if this is something they offer.